-The questions I’m commonly asked by tennis players in clinic usually relate to technique-specific components.
+The questions we’re commonly asked by tennis players usually relate to technique-specific components.
 However, it is excessive or unaccustomed activity that is likely to be the most important factor to be mindful of — particularly following a period of limited activity, like we experienced during the early stages of lockdown.
 The onset of new symptoms may be attributed to changes in your activity levels in terms of: type, intensity, frequency or duration of play.

 During match play, the forces through the forearm are expected to be high whilst your forearm muscles dynamically stabilise your wrist to produce greater speed or spin.
-The most common complaint I have seen in clinic is from performing a single handed backhand.
+The most common complaint we have seen in clinic is from performing a single handed backhand.
 It has been reported that some recreational players, when compared to more advanced players, generate higher forces through the forearm due to a combination of varied or different grip type and an inability to generate forces from the rest of the body.
 For example, your body position and footing act as a foundation in order to generate speed and power in a shot from behind the ball, and if these areas are not focused on your upper body may be absorbing higher forces.

 In those experiencing elbow pain, striking with greater wrist flexion has been observed; a trait not seen in higher level players.
 A link has also been suggested to the degree of your forearm rotation (palm to the floor) when executing a topspin forehand.
-External variables, such as: racquet type, grip size, string tension, court surface and weight of the ball can also have an influence on your symptoms.
+External variables, such as: racquet type, grip size, string tension, court surface and weight of the ball, can also have an influence on your symptoms.

 It is important to make clear that no strong association has been identified between injury and technique alone.
 Careful consideration is urged before making any drastic changes to the way you play.
 Modifications to the elements mentioned above, may allow you to play with a greater degree of comfort, such as a lighter racquet for example.
 If uncertainty remains however, we recommend discussing with your treating clinician.